0xEigenLabs/eigen-zkvm/stark-circuits/README.md

 # Stark Circuit

-Stark circuit is the valilla Stark verifier implementation over both BN254 and BLS12-381 by Circom 2.
+Stark circuit is the valilla Stark verifier implementation atop both BN254 and BLS12-381 by Circom 2.
 We call the scalar field of bn254 or BLS12-381 as big field for short.
-This code orignals from [Hermez pil-stark](https://github.com/0xPolygonHermez/pil-stark), and here we generalize the basic blocks for big fields, using `n_limb` as the number of Godilocks elements to indicate one of big field.
+This code orignals from [Hermez pil-stark](https://github.com/0xPolygonHermez/pil-stark), and here we generalize the basic blocks for big fields, using `eSize` as the number of Godilocks elements to indicate one of big field.

-To be specific, one BN254 element can contain 3 Godilocks elements, and one BLS12-381 contains 5.
+For the [recursion-aggregation-composition architechure](../docs/recursion-aggregation-composition.png)(source: p14, [proof-recursion](https://github.com/0xPolygonHermez/zkevm-techdocs/blob/main/proof-recursion/v.1.1/proof-recursion.pdf)), the final stage is generated atop big field for final verification on L1, like Ethereum or Cardano, which means that before final stage, all computation are atop Godilocks, when into the final stage, it verifys the Snark proof of stark's verification computation atop big field.

 ## Basic Blocks